quarto-ext/fontawesome/README.md

 This will install the extension under the `_extensions` subdirectory.
 If you're using version control, you will want to check in this directory.

+Do note that this extension requires quarto 1.2.198 or higher.
+We strongly recommend you ensure you're running a recent version of quarto, and download/install one [from the download page](https://quarto.org/docs/download/) if needed.

 ## Using

 To embed an icon, use the `{{< fa >}}` shortcode.
 For example: